 - Eating a balanced diet with plenty of nutrients, and drinking plenty of plain water during the day.

-- Avoiding stimulants in the evening like caffeine, and moderating alcohol in the hours before bed.
+- Avoiding stimulants in the evening like caffeine.

 - Getting regular exercise and some time in the sun (for Vitamin D).